VAIJ-TEJAS/Articles/Introduction to Web Development Using Python/draft.md

  3. **Dynamic Content:** It is easy to generate dynamic content in templates.
 # Working with Databases
 ## Role of Databases
-Databases are one of the fundamental building blocks peripheral to web development.
-They store, organize, and retrieve data in a safe and efficient fashion.
-Be it management of user accounts, transactions processing, or storing content data—databases make sure that your data is accessible and manageable.
+Databases are one of the fundamental **building blocks** peripheral to web development.
+They **store, organize**, and **retrieve** data in a safe and efficient fashion.
+Be it **management** of user accounts, **transactions processing**, or **storing content** data—databases make sure that your data is accessible and manageable.

 ## Interacting with Databases
-Interacting with a database in web applications can be carried out by frameworks such as Django.
-Django operates through a compelling feature known as Object-Relational Mapping, conducting easier database operations.
+Interacting with a database in web applications can be carried out by frameworks such as **Django**.
+Django operates through a compelling feature known as **Object-Relational Mapping**, conducting easier database operations.
 That is, the ORM will act as the bridge between a web application and a database.
 A developer is thus able to interact with the database using Python instead of writing complex SQL queries.
-This leads to the fastest development, readability, and maintainability of code.
+This leads to the **fastest development, readability, and maintainability** of code.
 ## Understanding ORM
 Object-Relational Mapping is a programming technique used for converting data between incompatible type systems in languages that use Object-oriented programming.
 It provides an interface that allows access between the web application and the database, thus being middleware, it enables manipulation of the database using high-level programming constructs.
 ## Example in Django